microsoft/hlsl-specs/proposals/templates/shader-model-feature-template.md

 * Trickier still are changes that alter codegen of existing shader code.

-* If there are changes that will change how existing shaders compile, what transition suport will we provide?
+* If there are changes that will change how existing shaders compile, what transition support will we provide?
   * New compilation failures should have a clear error message and ideally a FIXIT
   * Changes in codegen should include a warning and possibly a rewriter
-  * Errors that are produced for previously valid shader code whould give ample notice to developers that the change is coming and might involve rollout stages
+  * Errors that are produced for previously valid shader code would give ample notice to developers that the change is coming and might involve rollout stages

 * Note that changes that allow shaders that failed to compile before to compile